During this time we are still issuing work permits to our students. Please print out the Work Permit Application.

 Have your parent or guardian sign and date the application.

-Bring your original Social Security Card and Original Birth Certificate along with your completed application to the Counseling Office to receive your Work Permit.
+Bring your original Social Security Card and your completed application to the Counseling Office to receive your Work Permit.

 REMEMBER, IF YOU ARE UNDER 18 YEARS OLD AND HAVE A JOB, YOU MUST HAVE A WORK PERMIT!!!